IrinaVKuznetsova/CirGO/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(3) Interactive Command Line (INT).

 #### (1) Graphical User Interface (GUI)
-Graphical User Interface (GUI) is the simplest option for visualizing GO terms.
+Graphical User Interface (GUI) is the simplest option for visualising GO terms.
 When the command *python CirGO.py -gui* is executed an interactive window will pop-up.
-The required parameters can be changed or left as default, an input file can be opened with the *Open File* button, and visualized by pressing *Visualize* button.
+The required parameters can be changed or left as default, an input file can be opened with the *Open File* button, and visualised by pressing *Visualize* button.
 The output file will be automatically saved in *svg* format to the same folder with the input file, or the output file name can be changed by pressing *Save output as SVG* button.
-Please note, that the legend name should be changed depending on what process (biological process, cellular component, or molecular function) is visualized.
+Please note, that the legend name should be changed depending on what process (biological process, cellular component, or molecular function) is visualised.
 To leave GUI press *Exit*.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Graphical user interface):`(SelectEnvirName)> python CirGO.py –gui`

 #### (2) Command Line (CMD)